 We have an employment agreement with each of our executive officers.
 We negotiated each of these employment agreements on an arms-length basis, and the compensation committee determined that the terms of each agreement are reasonable and necessary to ensure that our executive officers' goals are aligned with our members' interests and that each performs his or her respective role while acting in our members' best interests.
-We review these agreements on an annual basis, most recently in December 2015.
+We review these agreements on an annual basis.